Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: The resource call-by-push-value

+As explained in \cref{sec:monoidal-destructor-cat}, the category $\Ccat_{/TI}$ in the situation (\ref{eq:adjunction-RCBPV}) depicted above is not symmetric in general.
+However, when $\Ccat$ is symmetric, there is nevertheless an effectful map $A\otimes B\rightarrow B\otimes A$, as found in the following hom-set:

+This is reflected in $\AffLang$ with the operation $\Move$ which exchanges variables.
+It is not presented as a structural rule in the traditional way: it indeed performs an effect and does not commute with other rules.
+In the following example, two terms allocate three resources and then frees them in reverse order.
+They would be identified if $\Move$ was treated as a structural rule in the usual manner (e.g. as in $\LinLang$), but they behave differently:

-For example, the following term allocates three resources then frees them in reverse order.
-If the last allocation fails, then the raised exception will free the first two resources.
-This example is similar to the one in \OLinLang (see eq.~(\ref{example-two-resources})), which needed to deal with allocation failures explicitly.
+Both terms allocate three resources then frees them in reverse order.
+If the allocation of $t$ fails, then the raised exception will free the first two resources in a different order, which can be observed with the evaluation context $\mid\star\mid [r_0,r_1]\rangle$: the final free-lists are respectively $[r_0,r_1]$ and $[r_1,r_0]$.

+For this reason, $\Move$ cannot give rise to a \emph{contextual isomorphism}~\cite{Levy2017} between $A\otimes B$ and $B \otimes A$ for arbitrary $A$ and $B$, that is, which would allow us to replace $A\otimes B$ with $B \otimes A$ in arbitrary context without changing the meaning.
+Since a contextual isomorphism just requires inverses and purity (thunkability)~\cite{Levy2017}, $\Move$ must be effectful in any reasonable interpretation.

 \mypar{Translation into \LinLang}